Cybersecsolution/ServerHardening/README.md

 ```

 ### **Follow Prompts**
-- Enter `y` or `n` when asked to set a GRUB password.
+- Enter `y` or `n` when prompted for GRUB password setup.
 - Provide a remote syslog server address if applicable.

 ---

 ## **Step 4: Verify Execution**
 ### **Check Logs**
-- Monitor output during script execution for errors.
+- Monitor the terminal output for errors during execution.
-- Address any reported issues.
+- Review system logs for additional debugging if needed.

 ### **Reboot (if Required)**
-Some changes require a reboot:
+Reboot the server if changes necessitate it:
 ```bash
 sudo reboot
 ```